🏠 Serving Indiana Statewide · Northwest Indiana · Indianapolis · Fort Wayne · South Bend

 What Makes Medicare in Indiana Different

 At the same time, Medicare Advantage has grown significantly in Indiana — especially in metro areas.
-The aggressive marketing that floods mailboxes every fall often leads people to choose Advantage plans without ever seeing a side-by-side comparison with Supplement options.
+The aggressive marketing that floods mailboxes every fall often leads people to choose Advantage plans without ever having the foundational conversation about which type of Medicare fits their situation.

 Indiana also has a significant population of snowbirds who split time between Indiana and Florida.
 For that group, plan choice is especially important — an HMO tied to an Indiana network won’t cover you for routine care in Florida.